 — Dr Greger

 Dr Greger’s career inspiration came when his grandmother made a spectacular recovery from end-stage heart disease.
 After having received many bypass operations, she was finally sent home to die.
 There was nothing the doctors could do for her.

-She was set to spend the rest of her life in a wheel chair, carrying with her terrible chest pain that is so common with heart disease.
+Dr Greger’s grandmother was set to spend the rest of her life in a wheelchair, carrying with her terrible chest pain that is so common with heart disease.

 Dr Greger’s grandmother, in an attempt of desperation, decided to go to Nathan Pritikin’s center to follow the live-in program.